hoangcuong2011/Good-Papers/One Model To Learn Them ALL.md

 - One Model To Learn Them All - https://arxiv.org/abs/1706.05137

 The work designs a single model that aims to learn from multiple tasks (Speech, Image, Parsing, Translation) simultanously.
 Being ambitious enough, the title already stimulates readers to take a look by itself.
 What components should such a model include?
-Three basic gradients are here:
+Three basic ingredients are here:

 1. Convolutional blocks with depthwise separable convolutions plus dilation (see this for an introduction https://github.com/hoangcuong2011/Good-Papers/blob/master/Depthwise%20Separable%20Convolutions%20for%20Neural%20Machine%20Translation.md)
 2. Attention blocks with multi-head dot-product attention mechanism (see this for an introduction https://github.com/hoangcuong2011/Good-Papers/blob/master/Attention%20Is%20All%20You%20Need.md).
 The timing signals are also different to the ones proposed in the original work (Attention Is All You Need - https://arxiv.org/abs/1706.03762).
 I am not so sure